wbbradley/ace/README.md

 	return x == 12
 ```

-Zion uses contains elements from ML's type system.
-Zion is strict, not lazy.
-Memory is managed using
+Zion is strict by default, not lazy.
+Memory is managed using garbage collection.
-garbage collection.

 ### README TODO
 - [ ] discuss namespaces.
 - [ ] discuss future plans for safe dynamic dispatch. ([some thoughts exist here](https://gist.github.com/wbbradley/86cd672651cf129a91d14586523e979f))
 - [ ] discuss the std library layout.

-## Syntax

-The Backus–Naur form for the syntax is in `syntax.ebnf`.

-## Type system

-Zion uses unification to match substitutable types at function callsites.
-Type inference is built-in.
-The only automatic coercion that Zion performs is
-to look for `bool_t` values for conditional statements.
-(TODO: revisit this
-explanation...)

 Types are declared as follows: